haga-rak/floody/README.md

  # floody

+This repository contains a simple performance testing tool for evaluating HTTP proxy servers.
-**This repository c**ontains a combination of an HTTP client (floody) and an HTTP server (floodys) that can be used to test the performance of an HTTP proxy.
+It includes an HTTP client (`floody`) to simulate traffic and an HTTP server (`floodys`) based on Kestrel to handle requests.

+The current build supports configurable options; concurrent connections, request durations, request and response size, ...

+You can also use it to benchmark multiple proxy setups or comparing performance with and without a proxy.

 ```
 +---------+       +-----------+       +-----------+